 Post a message on the CPS Facebook Page

 Take whatever other action you can devise to protest this destructive action.
 Thank you.

-angela davis needs your help with “#SAVEOURLIBRARY - Chicago Public School Fights Back (Attn: Forrest Claypool, Rahm Emanuel)”.
-Join angela and 3,001 supporters today.
+PJ Winter needs your help with “#SAVEOURLIBRARY - Chicago Public School Fights Back (Attn: Forrest Claypool, Rahm Emanuel)”.
+Join PJ and 2,997 supporters today.